Home Workouts for Perimenopause: How to Move Your Body When Everything Feels Different

 You don’t need more hours.
 You need permission to start small.

 I’ll be honest with you.
-There were seasons where I convinced myself that if I didn’t have a full hour to work out, it wasn’t worth doing.
+There were seasons where I convinced myself that if I didn’t have a full hour to work out.
 So I did nothing.
 And then I felt worse — not just physically, but about myself.
 Like I was failing at something that I had already figured out a long time ago.
 Everyone else seemed to have figured out.

 Fitness has been part of my life for so many years.
 But after having a baby, I just sat down and stopped pouring into myself.